jasonKercher/fql/usage.md

 3,"Dwayne ""The Rock"" Johnson",99
 ```

-Now, for comparison, let's the art teacher gave us the class grades in tab delimited files with no header.
+Now, for comparison, the art teacher gave us the class grades in tab delimited files with no header.
 AND, to
-make matters worse, she put spaces in the file name...
+make matters worse, she put a space in the file name...
 A pre-installed schema that should install with fql called "noheader" can handle this for us.

 **art grades.txt**